Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Abstract

-In this paper, the starting point of our analysis is coupled system of elasticity and Stokes equation.
-We consider two small parameters: the thickness $h$ of the thin plate and the pore scale $\varepsilon(h)$ which depend on $h$.
-We will focus specifically on the case when the pore size is small relative to the thickness of the plate.
-The main goal here is derive a model for a poroelastic plate from the $3D$ problem as $h$ goes to zero using simultaneous homogenization and dimension reduction techniques.
-The obtained model generalizes the poroelastic plate model derived by A. Mikeli\'c et. al. in 2015 by dimension reduction techniques from $3D$ Biot's equations in the sense that it also covers the case of contact of poroelastic and elastic plate as well as the evolution equation with inertia term.
+In this paper, the starting point of our analysis is a coupled system of linear elasticity and Stokes equation.
+We consider two small parameters: the thickness $h$ of the thin plate and the pore scale $\varepsilon(h)$ which depends on $h$.
+We will focus specifically on the case when the pore size is comparatively small relative to the thickness of the plate.
+The main goal here is derive a model of a poroelastic plate, starting from the $3D$ problem as $h$ goes to zero, using simultaneous homogenization and dimension reduction techniques.
+The obtained model generalizes the poroelastic plate model derived by A. Mikeli\'c et. al. in 2015 using dimension reduction techniques from $3D$ Biot's equations in the sense that it also covers the case of contacts of poroelastic and (poro)elastic plate as well as the evolution equation with inertial term.

 {\it Key words} Homogenization; dimension reduction; poroelastic plate; two-scale convergence

 {\rm 2020 AMS Subject Classification: 35B27; 74F10; 74K20; 74Q15; 76M50}